 IVC Filter Lawsuits

-Providing Skillful Representation for Pharmaceutical Injury Victims in Norfolk
+Providing Skillful Representation for Pharmaceutical Injury Victims in Virginia

 If you’ve ever had a problem with blood clots, your doctor may have asked to implant a device called an IVC filter.
 They are meant to catch loose blood clots and prevent them from entering parts of the body where they can cause serious damage or death.
 However, new evidence is showing that some of these IVC filters are just as dangerous as a clot.